rxweb/rxweb/docs/reactive-form-validators/validation-decorators/primeNumber.md

 ---
 title: primeNumber
-description: primeNumber validation decorator allows user to enter only the prime number.
+description: primeNumber validation decorator allows user to enter only prime number.
 author: rxcontributortwo

 ---
 # When to use
-Let's assume you are creating a numberInfo form, which contains fields like numberType, firstNumber, secondNumber and thirdNumber and you want the user to enter input which is a prime number.
+Suppose you want to create a numberInfo form, which contains fields like numberType, firstNumber, secondNumber and thirdNumber and you want the user to enter input which is a prime number.
 Here depending upon the requirement, these scenarios may arise..
 1. Allow firstNumber which have proper primeNumber format and adding Custom Message on firstNumber.
-2. Apply secondNumber validation based on matched condition in the form, like if the numberType is 'Prime', then the secondNumber must be a primeNumber (Used as a function).
+2. Apply validation on secondNumber field based on matched condition in the form, like if the numberType is 'Prime', then the secondNumber must be a primeNumber (Used as a function).
-3. Apply thirdNumber validation based on matched condition in the form, like if the numberType is 'Prime', then the thirdNumber must be a primeNumber (Used as a string datatype).
+3. Apply validation on thirdNumber field based on matched condition in the form, like if the numberType is 'Prime', then the thirdNumber must be a primeNumber (Used as a string datatype).
 4. Apply dynamic validation, If the validation is changed based on some criteria in the application.

 Let's see how primeNumber decorator fulfil the need.